...

 Something clicked inside of me.

-It became clear that I still got 50% chances to ruin everything and stay in my comfort zone, around the kitchen most of the time, which would skyrocket me to heaven.
+It became clear that I still had a 50% chance of ruining everything and staying in my comfort zone, around the kitchen most of the time, which would skyrocket me to heaven.

 On the other hand, I was blessed to realize my resistance to physical activity should become my ally, my savior.